cgoulart35/StormBot/README.md

 cg-bot is a Discord server bot that has functionality for Soundpad control (the soundboard program available on Steam), and Call of Duty statistic tracking (Black Ops Cold War, and Modern Warfare).

+The latest master branch is a .NET Core application.
+There is a separate branch for the .NET Framework version of the application, however it is being discontinued and won't receive any new features.

 ## Commands!

 ### Help: Help Commands